itsjunetime/smserver/docs/Settings.md

 ### Enable SSL
 Toggling this will require you to connect to the `https://` site, instead of the `http://` site.
 It also encrypts everything sent to your phone for the server, preventing anyone from listening in on your messages.

+### Mark conversations as read when viewed on web interface
+This should be fairly self explanatory; if this is toggled, whenever you view a conversation on the web interface, it is marked as read on your device as well.